1953 NBA All-Star Game

-The 1953 NBA All-Star Game was an exhibition basketball game played on January 13, 1953, at Allen County War Memorial Coliseum in Fort Wayne, Indiana, home of the Fort Wayne Pistons.
+The 3rd Annual NBA All-Star Game was an exhibition basketball game played on January 13, 1953, at Allen County War Memorial Coliseum in Fort Wayne, Indiana, home of the Fort Wayne Pistons.
 The game was the third edition of the National Basketball Association (NBA) All-Star Game and was played during the 1952–53 NBA season.
+This was the only All-Star game held at Fort Wayne, as the Pistons would relocate to Detroit in 1957.
+It was also the first to be hosted in the state of Indiana; subsequent games were hosted in Indianapolis by the Indiana Pacers after they joined the NBA in 1976.

-The Western All-Stars team defeated the Eastern All-Stars team 79–75.
+The Western All-Stars team defeated the Eastern All-Stars team 79–75; this was the lowest scoring NBA All-Star game ever as both teams combined for 154 points.
 This was the West's first ever win over the East.
 Minneapolis Lakers' George Mikan, who led the West with 22 points and 16 rebounds, was named as the All-Star Game Most Valuable Player.

+Coaches

+Minneapolis Lakers head coach John Kundla returned to coach the Western All-Stars for the third straight year.
+New York Knickerbockers head coach Joe Lapchick was named as the Eastern All-Stars head coach for the second time.
+Both the Lakers and Knickerbockers had led their respective divisions entering the month of January.
+Although New York was later overtaken by the Boston Celtics, reclaimed the lead, and was overtaken this time by the Syracuse Nationals less than a week before the game, these changes occurred after the cut-off date and did not affect Lapchick's selection.